 - Task management and centralisation

 - Chat applications and chat application integrations

-CRM helps gauge the health of your business
+CRM to keep track of your business health

 A sales report is a comprehensive record of all the sales activity taking place within a company over a certain period of time.